Zach Merrett: AFL career

-In 2022 Zach Merrett had another consistent season finishing runner up in the Best and Fairest behind first time winner Peter Wright.
-This would be the third top three finish in the Crichton Medal of his career to go along with his three wins.
+In 2022, Merrett had another consistent season, finishing runner-up in the Best and Fairest behind first-time winner Peter Wright.
+This was Merrett's sixth top-three finish in the Crichton Medal of his career, which included three wins.

-On February 21 2023, Zach was named the captain of the Essendon Football Club, succeeding Dyson Heppell.
+On 21 February 2023, Merrett was named the captain of the Essendon Football Club, succeeding Dyson Heppell.
+Merrett won the Yiooken Award for his best-on-ground performance in Essendon's 1-point win over Richmond in the 2023 edition of Dreamtime at the 'G.

+In 2024, Merrett won the Anzac Medal for his performance in the annual Anzac Day match against Collingwood, in a match that was drawn.
+Merrett would also win the Crichton Medal, Earning his 5th club Best and Fairest.

+At the conclusion of the 2025 season, it was reported that he had met with Hawthorn coach Sam Mitchell, in potential trade talks.
+Amid media speculation of his future at the club, Essendon president David Barham and coach Brad Scott both stated that Merrett was contracted, and they expected him to remain at the club.
+Weeks later, Merrett won his sixth Crichton Medal, with uncertainty and controversy still hanging over his head.
+Ultimately, after tense negotiations during the trade period, Essendon refused to trade him and held him to his contract..

 Player profile

 Merrett plays as an outside-inside midfielder with the ability to win the ball at the source of the contest.
-He was regarded as one of the best footy decision makers out of the 2013 AFL draft pool and uses his left foot as a penetrating weapon to spot up team mates inside fifty.
-Merrett is also known for his defensive work efforts and thus far in his career averages over 5 tackles a game.
+He was regarded as one of the best footy decision-makers out of the 2013 AFL draft pool and uses his left foot as a penetrating weapon to spot up teammates inside the 50-metre arc.
+Merrett is also known for his defensive work efforts and, as of the end of the 2025 season, averages over 5 tackles a game.